nmmaharaz/Chill_Gamer/README.md

 ###

-- React for the frontend UI.<br>* Context API to manage the global state for the shopping cart and wishlist.
+- React for the frontend UI.
+- Context API to manage the global state for the shopping cart and wishlist.
 - Tailwind CSS for responsive and stylish UI design.
 - React Router for handling different routes and dynamic page rendering.
 - Recharts for displaying product data and statistics.